Roger Ebert: Health

 In February 2002, Ebert was diagnosed with papillary thyroid cancer which was successfully removed.
 In 2003, he underwent surgery for salivary gland cancer, which was followed up by radiation therapy.
 He was again diagnosed with cancer in 2006.
 In June of that year, he had a mandibulectomy to remove cancerous tissue in the right side of his jaw.
 A week later he had a life-threatening complication when his carotid artery burst near the surgery site.
-He was confined to bed rest and was unable to speak, eat, or drink for a time, necessitating the use of a feeding tube.
+He was confined to bed rest and was unable to speak, eat, or drink, necessitating the use of a feeding tube.

 The complications kept Ebert off the air for an extended period.
 Ebert made his first public appearance since mid-2006 at Ebertfest on April 25, 2007.
-He was unable to speak, instead communicating through his wife.
+Unable to speak, he communicated through his wife.
 He returned to reviewing on May 18, 2007, when three of his reviews were published in print.
 In July 2007, he revealed that he was still unable to speak.
 Ebert adopted a computerized voice system to communicate, eventually using a copy of his own voice created from his recordings by CereProc.

 In March 2010, his health trials and new computerized voice were featured on The Oprah Winfrey Show.
-In 2011, Ebert gave a TED talk assisted by his wife, Chaz, and friends Dean Ornish and John Hunter, called "Remaking my voice" in which, he proposed a test to determine the verisimilitude of a synthesized voice.
+In 2011, Ebert gave a TED talk assisted by his wife, Chaz, and friends Dean Ornish and John Hunter, "Remaking my voice" in which, he proposed a test to determine the verisimilitude of a synthesized voice.